 The moments passed by frantically.
 Curtis was able to grab a heavy piece of the down rigger, and with heaving, exhausting blows Curtis managed to crack the window.
 He seriously injured his hand, using his fist to enlarge the hole enough to reach in and pull the three fishermen out.
 The Coast Guard arrived minutes later, but would have been minutes too late had Curtis not performed this heroic act.
 The Coast Guard subsequently awarded him one of their highest civilian awards— the US Coast Guard Distinguished Public Service Medal.

-Because of his bravery, his quick thinking, and his ability to successfully retrieve the life-saving raft in extremely difficult and dangerous conditions, thereby saving the entire crew, Christian Charalambous is awarded the Rod Stephens Trophy for Outstanding Seamanship.
+Because of his bravery, his quick thinking, and his ability to successfully extract the crew of Darean Rose at the risk of his own life, Curtis Green is awarded the Cruising Club of America’s Rod Stephens Trophy for Outstanding Seamanship.